tomerh2001/cache-manager-function/README.md

 - **Parameters:**
   - `selector`: Paths of the arguments to include in the cache key.
   - `ttl` (Optional): Time-to-live for the cached result.

-## License

-MIT License.
-See the LICENSE file for more details.